findmypast/usher/README.md

 Tasks are named objects with the properties:

-- do(required): The name of the function to execute.
+- `do <String>` Required.
+The name of the function to execute.
 This may be a default function, an imported function, or even another task defined in the same file.
-- description: A string describing the task.
+- `description <String>` A string describing the task.
 Will be displayed in `usher list`.
 Optional, for documentation purposes only.
-- options: Task-level options like retry.
+- `options <Object>` Task-level options like retry.
 See below for available options.
-- [arguments...]: Any other properties will be passed onto the do function.
+- Any other properties will be passed onto the do function.
 Each function will define its own set of named arguments that it will use.

 #### Task options